 Her experience has seen her consult across industries, including, real estate, renewable energy, film, and most recently the not for profit sector.
 This is where her passion lies; in making a difference in the world with a people focus.
 MDC shares her integrity and philosophy, and provides the opportunity to combine story telling, creativity, communications and the facilitation of futures, to improve communities, societies and the lives we all lead.
-Adrianna is on maternity leave in 2017.
+Adrianna will be returning from maternity leave in 2018.

 Paula Dickson is passionate about making sure people are heard and is skilled at lifting the energy of groups and individuals.
 Her background spans community building, policy and service development, philanthropy and evaluation.
 Paula is an adaptive leader who values human-centred design and aims for joyful accountability.

 Paula has experience in supporting government, community, corporate and civil service organisations in capacity building, community engagement and co-designing outcome measurement systems.
 She established the Social Impact Measurement Network Australia – South Australia Chapter she has a keen interest in connecting funders with social investment opportunities to address complex social problems at scale.
-In 2017 Paula is volunteering in Bali with the Institute for Peace and Democracy.
+In 2017 Paula is volunteering in Bali working with a permaculture project.